obsidiansystems/ledger-app-pocket/guide.md

 ### **3. Obtain Ledger Account Number**

-- Open the Kadena app on your Ledger device, the screen will display "Pocket  0.1.0".
+- Open the Pocket app on your Ledger device, the screen will display "Pocket  0.1.0".

 - Open the Pocket web wallet [Import Account](https://wallet.pokt.network/import) page.